pujgan/Reliability_concrete/README.md

 ## Output
 On running the code, four set of outputs are drawn corresponding to the four limit state functions defined for each load factor.
+The Probability of Failure (Pf) are obtained for each of these limit state functions using First Order Reliability Method (FORM) and Second Order Reliability Method (SORM).